tortugato/macOS_autosetup/README.md

     - vpn.pkg/vpn.dmg
     - firewall.dmg
     - Brewfile_custom
-    Make sure to move those to the corresponding directories before starting the script.
+    **Make sure to move those to the corresponding directories before starting the script.**

-2. Go to `macOS_autosetup`
+3. Go to the `macOS_autosetup` directory
     ```bash
     cd /DirectoryOfExternalVolume/macOS_autosetup
     ```

-3. Start the `setup.sh` script
+4. Start the `setup.sh` script
     ```bash
     ./script.sh
     ```

-4. Follow the instructions
+5. Follow the instructions
-5. Before and after if you choose the "Clean Look" option\
+6. Before and after if you choose the "Clean Look" option\
 ![Before](https://github.com/tortugato/macOS_autosetup/blob/main/img/original.jpg) ![After](https://github.com/tortugato/macOS_autosetup/blob/main/img/clean.jpg)

 ## After Installation
 ### Optional:
-If you are using LittleSnitch log in to your account
+If you are using LittleSnitch, log in to your account

 ### How to use installed scripts

-1. App-Cleaner Script\
+1. **App-Cleaner Script**\
 This script deletes a program and all of its remaining files\
 Usage:
     ```bash